swaroopg92/penpa-edit/README.md

 ### symbol
 * Numerous symbols.You can browse the symbols that can be entered by opening the panel.
 Figures such as 〇 and □, inequality signs, digital numbers, and other symbols unique to puzzles.
 * Depending on the style, you can select whether to place the figure on the front side or the back side of the line.
-(Mashu's 〇 is the back of the line, and “Oh, I'm sorry” is the front of the line )
 * When the boundary input is turned ON, the character is placed on the side/vertex.

 ### special
 * A special symbol that spans multiple squares.
 (Arrow Sudoku, Thermo Sudoku, moving arrows, square area)
 * Click the first cell you entered to erase it.
-* Polygonal fill.The vertices are selected in the order in which they are clicked.Click the last clicked vertex or the first clicked vertex again to end selection.
+* Polygonal fill.The vertices are selected in the order in which they are clicked.
+Click the last clicked vertex or the first clicked vertex again to end selection.

 ### Frame
 * A line that surrounds multiple squares.
 (Killer Sudoku etc.)